BioimageAnalysisCoreWEHI/napari_lattice/README.md

 If it works, then pypopencl should have been installed and you can start using the environment.

+****
-**If not**, then install pyopencl using [pre-built wheels](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl) here.
+**If gputools installation does not work**, then install pyopencl using [pre-built wheels](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl) here.

-For Python 3.9 get files with cp39 in their name.
+For Python 3.9 use files with cp39 in their name.
+Download a file with name cl21 first, if that doesn't work, then try cl12.
 Download the file and then run

     pip install pyopencl_file_name
-Try a file with name cl21 first, if that doesn't work, then try cl12.
-Install gputools after this using pip.

-Clone the repo or download the package.
-Open a terminal from within.
-Run the package:
+Install gputools after successful pyopencl installation.
+*****
+## **Running llsz**

+Once the environment is configured, you can open a terminal within the package folder and run:

     python main.py